 After COVID, this method is pretty difficult to implement.
 So they decide to replace this with regular webinars.

 I attended the workshops and to describe it, it is a way to let you see how all the things you learn come together.

-During these live sessions, you will be able to catch a lot of the nuances of growth investing that you might have missed out when you look at the materials.
+During these live sessions, you will be able to catch a lot of the nuances of growth investing that you might have missed out on when you look at the materials.

-Rusmin, Victor and Kenny will deconstruct some of the picks that they had in the past to show you why these stocks became the growth stocks they are.
+Rusmin, Victor, and Kenny will deconstruct some of the picks that they had in the past to show you why these stocks became the growth stocks they are.

 You will Learn Proper Portfolio Management to Maximize your Returns while Reducing Capital Impairment